Accessibility statement

 - some pages use grey hint text which can be difficult to read if you set your display contrast too high, or you have a visual impairment

-You can see the issues we know about in the ‘non-accessible content’ section of this statement.
+You can see a full list of any issues we currently know about in the 'Non-accessible content' section of this statement.

 Feedback and contact information